ZuanAce/Security_BlueTeam_Challenge/NetworkAnalysis/NetworkAnalysisChallenge/README.md

      ![image](https://github.com/ZuanAce/SecurityBlueTeam_challenge/assets/147037911/3238dca4-f89f-4abd-acb6-7f67d85e4315)

 # Thanks for Reading!!
 Completing the Network Analysis course was a significant achievement for me.
-I faced challenges, particularly because I lacked sufficient networking knowledge.
+I faced challenges, particularly because I lacked sufficient hands-on networking knowledge.
 However, the learning experience was incredibly valuable, and I gained a wealth of knowledge.
 I would enthusiastically recommend this course to beginners who are looking to learn more about networking.